JacTech & MaPS

 If you were to use a top 40 pop song in a project and then upload the video to YouTube, you will likely find the audio from your video will be removed by YouTube.
 This is because YouTube recognises that you do not have the required licensing or permission to use this audio.
 This will also happen with Facebook and other social media and video-sharing sites.

-An ABN is free to get and can come in handy if you plan to perform any freelance work and need to invoice a client and charge them GST.
-Some of the organisations that advertise paid freelance jobs on the jacPOT Facebook page require you to have an ABN.
+An ABN is free to get and can come in handy if you plan to perform any freelance work and need to invoice a client.
+Some organisations that advertise paid freelance jobs require you to have an ABN.
 Information about how to apply for an ABN can be found via this link.

 The temperature of the labs is monitored daily.
-If you feel that the temperature is uncomfortable please contact 57134 to have this looked at.
+If you feel that the temperature is uncomfortable please contact 57134 ona university phone to have this looked at.

-Please contact 57134 to have this looked at.
+Please contact 57134 on a university phone to have this looked at.

 The printer paper is monitored and restocked daily.
-Please contact 57134 if the printer paper has run out.
+Please contact 57134 on a university phone if the printer paper has run out.